wazuh/wazuh-documentation/source/user-manual/kibana-app/how-to-use/settings.rst

 Settings
 ========

-The very first time you open the Wazuh APP it will advice you about need a Wazuh API in order to work properly.
+The first time you open the Wazuh APP it will advice you about introducing a Wazuh API in order for it to work properly.
-You'll be redirected to this section inmediately and a form as the shown bellow will appear to be filled by yourself.
+You'll be redirected to this section inmediately and a form as the shown bellow will appear.

 .. thumbnail:: ../../../images/kibana-app/settings/settings-1.png
     :title: settings-1